 News & Events

-The flagship status is a recognition for CASCADE’s aims to improve urban resilience in cities and towns in the Baltic Sea Region, as well as the overall macro-regional resilience.
-Particular focus in CASCADE is on climate change related risks and adaptation.
+The flagship status is a recognition for CASCADE’s aims to improve urban resilience in cities and towns in the Baltic Sea Region, as well as the overall macro-regional resilience and CASCADE now operates as a pilot example for cross-sectoral cooperation in the region.

 Southwest Finland Emergency Services is the Lead Partner of the CASCADE project and in charge of the project coordination.
 Additionally their specialists participate in different project activities such as developing the training package.

 The announced workshop in Hamburg has taken place in the last week of October to evaluate the current state of things and to take a look into the future.
 As mentioned in the last update about the ongoing work in work package 3, the main question ‘Is it possible to conduct an online workshop with the written curriculum and content’ has been focused.